-You might have already come across the photographer Caroline Ruffault in the Lomography Magazine in which she previously shared her creative photos.
-Women's History Month and International Women's Day provides us with a new opportunity to interview Caroline.
-In 2021, the theme of this global day is #ChooseToChallenge, and it is through her magazine SheGazes that Caroline decided to challenge herself and questioned the photographic image, as well as society and its depiction of women.
+You might have already come across the photographer Caroline Ruffault in the Lomography Magazine where she previously shared her creative photos.
+Women's History Month and International Women's Day provide us a new opportunity to interview Caroline.
+For 2021, the theme of this global day is #ChooseToChallenge, and it is through her magazine SheGazes that Caroline decided to challenge herself and question the photographic image, as well as society and its depiction of women.

 Hello Caroline, could you introduce your project SheGazes to our readers?
 Why did you feel the need to create this magazine?

 SheGazes is an art zine that tackles the representation of women in the photographic field.
 In 2016, I lived in Austin, Texas, an effervescent city with an important art scene.
 I probably was taking my first pictures for a clothing brand, and the barefaced model, a Jean Seberg lookalike, kept posing with a duckface.
 I wondered why she posed that way, in a desiring and charming way, and why as a photographer I also seemed to seek after desirable women, posing like so.
 At the time, an essay that I previously studied during my Erasmus in Liverpool came back to my mind.
 Already famous in most English-speaking countries but way less in France, the essay is named Visual pleasure and narrative cinema by Laura Mulvey.
 She describes the process of the male gaze through her studies of Hollywood films.
 I realized that the male gaze did not only exist in the film industry and was also present in fields such as photography or literature...